 Should you go to Teamlab Planets or Borderless?

-After reading all this information, you’re probably wondering which one should you chose for your visit, right?
+After reading all this information, you’re probably wondering which one should you choose for your visit, right?
 I remember thinking that I was so sure to visit TeamLab Borderless when I found out about its existence in Tokyo, but I wasn’t expecting that a museum like TeamLab Planets also existed in Tokyo.

 You should visit both TeamLab Borderless and Planets if you can because they are significantly different.
 The Forest of Resonating Lamps and the Athletics Forest, for example, can only be found in TeamLab Borderless, while walking in the water is only possible in TeamLab Planets.